The Garden Grazer

 Instructions

-• Place squash cubes on pan.
-Add maple syrup, cinnamon, and salt.
+• Then add the maple syrup, cinnamon, and salt.
 Toss well to thoroughly coat.
+Spread out the squash in a single layer on the lined baking pan.

 Notes